northeastern-rc/rc-public-documentation/docs/source/welcome/language-for-grants.md

 ## Compute Services

 The SDE also offers compute services via Open OnDemand ([www.openondemand.org](www.openondemand.org)).
-OOD is a web-ui to an HPC cluster that presents interfaces to traditional batch processing, a conventional "desktop-style" research, and client-server based programs.
-The HPC cluster is managed by SLURM ([www.schedmd.com](www.schedmd.com)), making the SDE a conventional research cluster with the enhanced security and auditing required for CMMC.
+OOD is a web-based interface to an HPC cluster that presents interfaces to traditional batch processing, conventional "desktop-style" research, and client-server based programs.
+The HPC cluster is managed by SLURM ([www.schedmd.com]), making the SDE a conventional research cluster with the enhanced security and auditing required for CMMC.

 ## Data Management Plan (DMP)